uhi22/pyPLC/doc/sniffing_experiments.md

     * using UDP syslog broadcast message for this purpose
 * Observed:
     * Some V2GTP data is visible, mostly as TCP retransmissions.
 Yeah.
-    * charging is comes unil CableCheck (sometimes), then it aborts.
+    * charging comes until CableCheck (sometimes), then it aborts.
     * Log: 2025-01-21_listenMode_02_mac_spoofing_some_frames_visible.pcapng and 2025-01-21_listenMode_03_mac_spoofing_some_frames_visible.pcapng
 * Conclusion: Using the MAC address of the PEV in the listener helps to receive TCP data.
 Still with the limitations:
     * charging is interrupted.
 Most likely because too many messages lost due to wrong routing.